 The SSM emissions identified in this application are routine or predictable startup/shutdown and scheduled maintenance, and do not include malfunctions or upsets.

 No modifications are being made to the SSM emissions.
-Permitted VOC emissions are carried forward and not revised.
+The currently permitted VOC emissions are carried forward and not revised.

 Dehydrator Still Vents